magnetikonline/docker-html5-validator/README.md

 That's the boring/messy stuff out of the way - your new Docker image should now be built.

-Alternatively you can pull this image directly from the Docker Hub Registry:
+Alternatively you can pull this image directly from the Docker Hub registry:

 ```sh
 $ docker pull magnetikonline/html5validator